coding-dojo-suresnes/remote-work-app/README.md

 ## Next steps

 - Refactor the server so that it uses a RemoteWorkApp.
-Reflect on the necessity for the server to implement the IRemoteWorkApp interface.
 - continue tests for /user-presence